chinmaymudholkar/PyApiSample/README.md

 To execute this testing framework locally, ensure you have the following installed:
 - Python 3.14+
-- [`uv`](https://docs.astral.sh/uv/) (Astral's high-performance Python package manager).
+- [uv](https://docs.astral.sh/uv/) (Astral's high-performance Python package manager).

 ## Getting Started

 ### 1. Clone the Repository
-Clone the framework into your preferred local directory:
+Clone the framework to your preferred local directory:
 ```bash
 git clone https://github.com/chinmaymudholkar/PyApiSample.git
 cd PyApiSample
 ```

 ### 2. Environment Configuration
-The testing structure dynamically fetches the execution host URL leveraging `.env` variables.
-Ensure an `.env` file exists at the root of the project with the requisite base properties.
+The framework reads the base URL from the `.env` file.
+While this file is generally not added to the git repo, I've added it here to ensure an `.env` file exists at the root of the project with the requisite base properties for demo purposes.
 ```env
 BASE_URL=https://api.restful-api.dev
 ```

 ### 3. Installation
-Using `uv`, you can rapidly bootstrap the underlying `.venv` dependency mappings defined in `pyproject.toml`.
+`uv` is used to manage all project dependencies.
+It also manages all virtual environments automatically based on the mappings defined in `pyproject.toml`.
 ```bash
 uv sync
 ```
 *(Note: If you run individual `uv run` commands directly, `uv` will implicitly parse and map missing dependencies without needing an explicit sync command).*

-## Execution Directives
+## Test Execution

 ### Running Tests
 To trigger the automated testing suite and evaluate all defined assertions: